grapefruit-games/grapefruit-games.github.io/index.markdown

 ## What we do

 - Game design, player-centered experience design
-- General development and programming for mobile, desktop, or web
+- General development and programming for mobile, desktop, and web
-- Code in Unity C#, Swift, Haxe, JS
-- Dev in Unity, XCode, HaxeFlixel
+- Code in Unity C#, Swift, Haxe, JS; dev in Unity, XCode, HaxeFlixel
-- Level design in Unreal 4 or idTech engines

 ***